The information here is for any organisation supporting and assisting Doncaster residents.

 - Working Tax Credit

 Universal Credit is gradually being rolled out across the country.
 Universal Credit was introduced in Doncaster from 28 September 2015 for new claims from most single people seeking work who would have previously claimed Jobseeker’s Allowance.
-From 11 October 2017 it is being rolled out to all other groups making a new claim in Doncaster and from then only the following groups will be eligible to claim Housing Benefit:
+Since 11 October 2017 it has been rolled out to all other groups making a new claim in Doncaster and from then only the following groups will be eligible to claim Housing Benefit:

 - If they have more than 2 dependant children who live with them, or